 Can I use the app on a treadmill?

-If you go to the More tab and select settings and change the mode to either steps or fixed rate, it will work on a treadmill (although in the case of steps, you will actually need to have the phone on your body so it registers the steps).
+If you go to the More tab and select settings and change the tracking mode to either Steps or Fixed rate, it will work on a treadmill (although in the case of steps, you will actually need to have the phone on your body so it registers the steps).

 Does Remote Walk support Fitbit or other wearable devices like this?